10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 When you have a large number of files, it can appear useful to create a barrel file to export all of the files in a directory, however this pattern is **not recommended**.

-It can lead to a large number of files being exported and included in your final undle.
+It can lead to a large number of files being exported and included in your final bundle.
 Instead, we recommend using direct import statements to the specific file you need.

 For example, if you have a package with the following files: